 Merchants are responsible for disclosing the use of this service to their customers in their store’s privacy policy.

 The plugin stores all verification data in WooCommerce order meta.
-Keys are defined as constants in src/App/Domains/Orders/Order.php.
+Keys are defined as constants in src/App/Domains/Orders/Order.php (and the reminder-timestamp keys in src/Units/Admin/Actions/ManualVerifyOrderAction.php).

-woocommerce_order_actions (priority 10, 2 args) — Adds the Mark as Manually Verified entry to the order action dropdown in the admin order screen (ManualVerifyOrderFilter::addManualVerificationOrderAction).Third-party code can hook into these to react to verification events.
+woocommerce_order_actions (priority 10, 2 args) — Adds the Mark ID Verified entry to the order action dropdown in the admin order screen (ManualVerifyOrderFilter::addManualVerificationOrderAction).Third-party code can hook into these to react to verification events.

 do_action( 'shiptoverified_order_id_verification_complete', int $order_id )